Crystalline color superconductors: The three-flavor inhomogeneous phases

-The lowest free-energy state is determined minimizing the free-energy given in Eq.~(\ref{Omega}) with respect to the gap parameter $\Delta$ and with respect to ${\bm q}_2$ and ${\bm q}_3$.
+The lowest free energy state is determined minimizing the free energy given in Eq.~(\ref{Omega}) with respect to the gap parameter $\Delta$ and with respect to ${\bm q}_2$ and ${\bm q}_3$.
 One could also determine self-consistently the values of $\mu_e$, $\mu_3$ and $\mu_8$ which ensure electrical and color neutrality.
 Moreover, one could allow $\Delta_2\neq \Delta_3$ and minimize with respect to the two gap parameters separately.
 However, in the results that we shall present in the next section we shall fix $\Delta_2=\Delta_3=\Delta$, $\mu_e=M_s^2/(4\mu)$ and $\mu_3=\mu_8=0$, as is correct for small $\Delta$.